monome/docs/docs/crow/index.md

 *First* is the default script that runs on a new crow.
 It's a phasing rhythm & harmony sequencer.
 Each crow generates its own unique set of musical content to be scanned and played with voltage control.

-It only requires an oscillator and a VCA as company.
+It requires an oscillator, VCA, and some sort of control voltage generator (for clocks, LFOs, random voltage, etc) as company.

 ![](images/crow-first.png)

-Start by patching Crow's outputs into your synthesizer.
+Start by patching crow's outputs into your synthesizer.
 Outputs 1+2 and 3+4 are pitch+volume pairs, each representing one voice of the sequence.
 Outputs 1+3 are volt-per-octave melodies, and outputs 2+4 are attack-release envelope outputs.

 Example patch:
 - Output 1+2 -> Mangrove v8 & air